LytixDev/wander/README.md

 - `UNIX` - access to Unix-like operating system commands (find, rm, etc.).
 WSL works fine on Windows.
 - `Make` - for building the source code.
 - `cc` - a C11 compiler.
-Tested with GCC.
-Clang should work, altough you would have to modify the `Makefile` and `tests/run.sh`.
+Tested with gcc and clang.

 #### Optional dependencies for further development
 - `python`, `clang-format` - for formatting the source code.